 Environmental Initiative is closely monitoring developments with COVID-19, and we are committed to placing the well-being, health and safety of people before other concerns.
 It is our intention to follow the direction, advisories and guidance of relevant public health officials and authorities, including the Center for Disease Control and the Minnesota Department of Health, including cancellation of travel, public events and meetings if recommended.

-- The Environmental Initiative office will be closed to all staff from this Saturday morning and through April 10.
+- The Environmental Initiative office will be closed to all staff through May 18.

 - All Environmental Initiative meetings or events will be canceled, rescheduled or take place virtually.
 In general, we are encouraging everyone to postpone or cancel planned activities as much as possible given the level of disruption caused by the virus and adaptation that is required.

 - All Environmental Initiative staff will work remotely through May 18, at least.